antoniospg/S3D-ASSIGNMENT/README.md

 ## Overview

-For this scene, I create a simple forest that a player can navigate through, using the models generated in the last assingment, importing them from Blender to Unity, as well as a particle system that self-progagates through the object's mesh.
+For this scene, my main objective was to create a dark forest with a burning tree that the user can explore throught a player, that has movement like a game character, that is, can move his body, rotate his head, jump and illuminate the scene with a spot light, acting like a flashlight.

+Besides being a simple and small environment, the elements were designed to create the sensation that you are actually in a dark-creepy forest, using resources like a black-gray fog, poor illumination and a different skybox, as well as a tree density outside the main trail that the player can walk.

 The scene has three main parts that will be explained above in each topic: